 Working Longer Hours

-The glamorous idea of making your own schedule when you are your own boss is the stuff of dreams.
+The glamorous idea of making your schedule when you are your boss is the stuff of dreams.
 When anyone starts their own business, they go from working 40-50 hours a week to working 24/7.
 You have the flexibility to take your child to the doctor or to take a call during the day, but the business will never be off of your mind.
 It can be hard to separate yourself from it, especially in the early years.

 Dealing with Mundane Daily Tasks

 As the owner of a small business, you are typically involved in every aspect of the operations.
 If the taxes for the company need to be done, you either do them or bring them to an accountant to do.
-You might also think that you will be in charge of the high-level tasks, like employing AML compliance and Know Your Customer (KYC), but if a computer breaks or your POS system goes down, that is also your problem.
+You might also think that you will be in charge of high-level tasks, like employing AML compliance and Know Your Customer (KYC), but if a computer breaks or your POS system goes down, that is also your problem.
 Making sure that your business is equipped with the best retail POS system typically solves the issue, taking all other tedious tasks handled by experienced professionals, but of course, at a fair cost.

 There are many difficult decisions to make when owning a small business.
 Many of your family and friends can come along and expect you to hire them, and even pay them significantly more than the market rate.
 Tell them to brush up on their AML compliance and come back!

-You may also have to let someone go from the business, knowing that they have a family at home, and they could be harshly affected by the job loss.
+You may also have to let someone go from the business, knowing that they have a family at home, and could be harshly affected by the job loss.
 These decisions are some of the toughest things that a small business owner has to go through.